-The Australian Dolphins Swim Team has ignited the pool on day two of competition at the 2015 IPC Swimming World Championships in Glasgow with a 13-year-old Sydney schoolgirl and Paralympic golden girl Ellie Cole leading the way.
+The Australian Dolphins swim team has ignited the pool on day two of competition at the 2015 International Paralympic Committee (IPC) Swimming World Championships in Glasgow, Scotland, with a 13-year-old Sydney schoolgirl and Paralympic golden girl Ellie Cole leading the way.

-Ravenswood Year Eight student Tiffany Thomas-Kane made what was an unforgettable debut in the women’s 100m breaststroke SB6, winning gold in a world record breaking time.
+Year Eight student Tiffany Thomas Kane made an unforgettable debut in the women’s 100m breaststroke SB6, winning gold in a world record-breaking time.

-Thomas-Kane, who was born with hypochondroplasia and is a girl of short stature, clocked a new world record time of 1:34.95 to claim the gold medal ahead of Great Britain pair Charlotte Henshaw (1:36.94) and Eleanor Simmonds (1:39.99).
-Australia’s Tanya Huebner placed fourth clocking 1:40.85.
+Thomas Kane, who was born with hypochondroplasia and is a girl of short stature, clocked a new world record time of 1:34.95 to claim the gold medal ahead of British pair Charlotte Henshaw (1:36.94) and Eleanor Simmonds (1:39.99).
+Australia’s Tanya Huebner placed fourth in 1:40.85.

-The impressive swim was Thomas-Kane’s first at an international meet, after her world record breaking efforts at the Australian Championships in Sydney in March earnt her selection on the Australian Dolphins team.
+The impressive swim was Thomas Kane’s first at an international meet, after her world record-breaking efforts at the Australian Swimming Championships in March earned her selection to the Australian Para-swimming team.

-“I don’t think I’ll ever forget the Aussies cheering me on from the stands, I could hear them roar in the last 50 metres supporting me all the way to the finish,” said Thomas-Kane, who trains under Mitch and Lach Falvey at Ravenswood Swim Club, the same club as dual world champion and Olympic silver medallist James Magnussen.
+“I don’t think I’ll ever forget the Aussies cheering me on from the stands.
+I could hear them roar in the last 50m, supporting me all the way to the finish,” said Thomas Kane, who trains under the Falvey brothers, Mitch and Lach, at Ravenswood Swimming Club – the same club as dual world champion and Olympic silver medallist James Magnussen.

 “I gave all I had to the race, I don’t think I could have gone much better.

-Thomas-Kane still has a selection of events on her racing calendar this week including the 50m butterfly S6 tomorrow.
+Thomas Kane still has a selection of events on her racing calendar this week, including the women’s 50m butterfly S6 tomorrow (18 July).

-After her world record breaking swim to win gold in the 100m backstroke on night one, Ellie Cole, from Castle Hill RSL, successfully added the 100m freestyle S9 title to her London Paralympic gold medal, finishing in a slick 1:02.78 to claim the world champion title.
+After her world record-breaking swim to win gold in the women’s 100m backstroke S9 on night one, Cole successfully added the women’s 100m freestyle S9 title to her gold medal haul, finishing in a slick 1:02.78 to claim the world title.

-Cochrane congratulated Serrano Zarate on a fantastic swim but is looking forward to a year of hard work before the pair hopefully meet again at the Rio Paralympics.
+While Cochrane congratulated Serrano Zarate on a fantastic swim, he is looking forward to a year of hard work before the pair hopefully meet again at the Rio 2016 Paralympic Games.

-The Australian Dolphins Swim Team medal tally after the first two days stands at four (4) gold, two (2) silver and two (2) bronze.
+The 2015 IPC Swimming World Championships run from 13-19 July at the Tollcross International Swimming Centre.
+Australia’s medal tally after the first two days of competition stands at four gold, two silver and two bronze.